na-na-hi/renget/archive/mwglists.md

 The list shall change - removals as anons make memes, additions from suggestions in /mwg/ threads, I shall amend the list.
 At the bottom, are links to further lists of events that have clickable sources attached.

+*Current Thing* Ideas

+* Douglass Mackey going to prison for posting a meme mocking hillary clinton
+* Fighting breaks out outside the museum of tolerance after screening of hamas film
+* Outbreak of diarrhea in the UK, possibly from swimming in poo contaminated water
+* Bored Apes at apefest 2023 uses new eye trick to make sure their nft tokens are viewable only once
+* Dead guy at Glenwood Caverns Adventure Park is a real live hero who defeated his CIA MKULTRA mind control
+* Chris-Chan Denies Allegations Of Incest With Mother
+* Hunter-Killer pod of orcas sinking boats in the strait of gibraltar

+General Ideas

 * obama flying drones over afghanistan, bombing villages while wearing nobel peace prize
 * osama in his lounge room playing vidya with seal team, with bags of opium around
 * 40yo robotics employee crushed to death by a robot in South Korea after it mistook him for a box of vegetables
 * 7yr old Christopher gets finger broken by chess playing robot because he moved too fast
+* Elon Musk accused of antisemitism cos he compares George Soros To Magneto
+* Fact-Checkers Forced To Clarify They Are Not Putting 'Cum In M&Ms'
+* Wizards Of The Coast Employed Pinkertons To Retrieve Unreleased 'Magic: The Gathering' Cards
 * snowden climbing out of his window leaving a straw doll wearing his clothes in his bed
 * ghislaine maxwell on laptop posting reddit, at at an in-and-out with children
 * us military using 3 ufos spinning around mh370 flight to philadelphia experiment it away